 G Suite users can share with other G Suite users within and outside of their organization.
 A G Suite user can share a Google Doc with a consumer Gmail user and visa versa.
 A Google Doc can even be shared with someone who has a Google account without Gmail.

-Collaborate With Other Users
+Work On Google Docs Collaboratively With Other Users

 One or more people can be added to a document as collaborators.
 The owner of a document can give a collaborator full edit permissions, comment only permissions or view only permissions.